jvitolaocv/practice-/README.md

 ### Getting Started
-You can start by pulling down this repo to your local machine.
-Navigate to the desired directory within your Linux machine or Ubuntu subsystem (make sure it hasn't been initialized with a repo previously) and run the command "git pull origin master".
-What did the CLI print to the screen after you executed this command?
+You can start by cloning the repo and placing that repo onto your local machine.
+In order to clone a repository, you need to find the repository on GitHub and copy the link (look for a green button) to the project to your clipboard.
+From there, navigate to the desired directory within your Linux machine or Ubuntu subsystem using the cd command (but make sure the repo hasn't been initialized previously) and run the command "git clone paste-from-clipboard-here".
-* If the terminal output something similar to "fatal: could not read from remote repository" then you got the correct output!
-  * If you run the command "ls" within your directory, do you see any of the files from the repo in your directory?
-The answer should be no if you got the earlier output!
-  * This is because you have not INITIALIZED the repo, so Git has no idea what master branch you're referring to when you try to pull the data down!
-* Try this command after following the next section and observe how the output changes.

 ### Initializing
 You have two common ways of initializing your repo; you can run the command "git init" which will create an empty repo in the directory you're in (and then you should proceed to push it to your Github account so it becomes public) or you can clone from an existing repo (which is the more common way).